chasinglogic/dfm/README.md

 You should put a LICENSE on all code you put on the internet and some dotfiles / configurations are actual code (See: Emacs).
-If you put a LICENSE in your profile dfm will respect you being a good internet citizen and not clutter your `$HOME` directory.
+If you put a LICENSE in your profile dfm will respect you being a good open source citizen and not clutter your `$HOME` directory.

 - .dfm.yml